Esri/systems-integrations/salesforce/README.md

 **ArcGIS Online and ArcGIS Enterprise**</br>
 Some of the samples demonstrate integrating ArcGIS Online and ArcGIS Enterprise with a system.
 You will need your own license for ArcGIS Online and ArcGIS Enterprise to test these samples.

+## Salesforce

+These samples assume a moderate degree of familiarity with Salesforce.
+Salesforce offers an introduction to Salesforce development on their Trailhead in the [Developer Beginner Trail](https://trailhead.salesforce.com/en/content/learn/trails/force_com_dev_beginner), including a Trail specific to [getting started with VS Code](https://trailhead.salesforce.com/content/learn/projects/quickstart-vscode-salesforce?trail_id=force_com_dev_beginner).

+## Feedback

 Please let us know if you have feedback, find issues, or have ideas.
 The team will be active on this repository.